-After attending this presentation, attendees will understand the need for consideration of parity when assessing the age of the pelvis in a recent forensic sample from the United States, the necessary methods utilized on the pelvis, the process and reasoning behind the collection of data, and subsequent statistical analysis employed in this study.
+After attending this presentation, attendees will understand the need for consideration of parity when assessing age of the pelvis in a recent forensic sample from the United States, the necessary methods utilized on the pelvis, the process and reasoning behind the collection of data, and subsequent statistical analysis employed in this study.

-This presentation will impact the forensic science community by indicating whether parturition effects an accurate assessment of age on the pelvis in a recent forensic sample from the United States and if it needs to be considered as an addition to the methods employed in human identification.
+This presentation will impact the forensic science community by indicating whether parturition affects an accurate assessment of age on the pelvis in a recent forensic sample from the United States and if it needs to be considered as an addition to the methods employed in human identification.

-Assessing the age of an adult skeleton is a critical facet in creating the biological profile of an individual.
-To date, there are different methods used on select elements of the skeleton to assess the age of the individual and, currently, the pelvis is relied upon heavily to obtain accurate and reliable age ranges.1-3 Many have stated that age-related changes follow different trends in males and females, with parity presented as one of the possible causes for such differences.1,4-6 There is reason to believe that parturition may increase the rate at which the areas of interest of the pelvis degenerate.
-However, this hypothesis has yet to be formally tested on a recent skeletal collection.
-The purpose of this study is to assess the effects of parturition on the pubic symphysis and auricular surface and determine whether it influences the physiological age of the individual enough to cause an inaccurate estimate of the chronological age.
+Estimating age from skeletal remains is a critical component of the biological profile of an individual.
+To date, there are different methods used on select parts of the skeleton to assess the age of the individual, and currently the pelvis is relied upon heavily to obtain accurate and reliable age ranges.1-3 Other researchers have found that age-related changes follow different trends in males and females, with parity presented as one of the possible causes for such differences.^{1,4-6} There is reason to believe that parturition may increase the rate at which the areas of interest of the pelvis degenerate; however, this hypothesis has yet to be formally tested on a recent skeletal collection.
+The purpose of this study, therefore, is to assess the effects of parturition on the pubic symphysis and auricular surface and determine whether it influences the physiological age of the individual enough to cause an inaccurate estimate of the chronological age.

 Data were collected from the William M. Bass Skeletal Collection located at The University of Tennessee, Knoxville.
 This is a collection of recent forensic skeletons with known age-at-death, ancestry, sex, and medical background.
-The areas of interest are the pubic symphysis and the auricular surface and were analyzed in accordance with the methods included within Buikstra and Ubelaker's Standards For Data Collection From Human Skeletal Remains as well as methods proposed by Buckberry and Chamberlain and Berg.1,3,7 Therefore, others attempting to replicate this research will be able to reliably assess these areas.
+The features of the pubic symphysis were noted and matched with the best-fitting phase in both the Suchey-Brooks and Todd pubic symphysis scoring systems.^{2,7} Next, the features of the auricular surface were noted and matched with the best-fitting phase in the system presented by Lovejoy and colleagues and were individually scored, resulting in a composite score following the method proposed by Buckberry and Chamberlain.^{3,4} Therefore, others attempting to replicate this research will be able to reliably assess these areas.
 Time was designated at the beginning of the second and third days to employ the test-retest method to calculate the intra-observer error rate and ensure reliability of these assessments.